alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 If somebody is new or nervous, pair them with an experienced speaker who can help them practice and prepare.
 It's a great way to get more speakers from different backgrounds, and ensure you have speakers for many years to come!

-I really like the page [on speaker mentoring for PyCon UK 2016][mentoring].
+I like the page [on speaker mentoring for PyCon UK 2016][mentoring].
 I particularly like that it's not just practice, but you're encouraged to ask for other types of help as well:

 > It could be any kind of help, for any kind of reason: anything from someone who can advise on whether your idea for a talk is a good one to someone who'll be happy to hear you practise it; even someone who'll agree to be the session chair for your talk at the event.
 You tell us what kind of help you'd like.